 The OCP of Elbow outlines they are in consultation with the Ministry of Highways and Infrastructure for a review of traffic, safety and emergency services improvements and future development options as infrastructure is anticipated to be enhanced as part of the Villages' future projects.
 Historically, industrial developments in or near Outlook have often been irrigation, agriculture-related, recycling or construction businesses.
-However, in planning for Outlook's future, the town has expressed an interest in expanding their technology sector with regard to irrigation and agriculture, to champion community development through in-town government services, make Outlook a tourism destination, and diversify its economy in a sustainable manner Click here to enter text.(Town of Outlook, 2021)2.
+However, in planning for Outlook's future, the town has expressed an interest in expanding their technology sector with regard to irrigation and agriculture, to champion community development through in-town government services, make Outlook a tourism destination, and diversify its economy in a sustainable manner (Town of Outlook, 2021).